 Write up from Judy: TOPIC: Privacy Enhancing Digital Identities

 ISSUE: Existing government–centric privacy legislation and guidance are inadequate to protect individual privacy rights that are encapsulated in government and private sector systems, as witnessed by the EHR breaches and cybersecurity threats.
-Government-centric legislation includes Federal Information Practice Principles (FIPP) that have become “God and apple pie,” not only for government agencies, but have been widely adopted by the U.S. Private sector.
+Government-centric legislation includes Federal Information Practice Principles (FIPP) that has become “God and apple pie,” not only for government agencies, but has been widely adopted by the U.S. Private sector.
 Moreover, existing privacy legislation such as the requirement that agencies perform a Privacy Impact Assessment (PIA) is government-focused and largely ineffective in preventing cybersecurity attacks.
 The existing legislation and solutions are not linked to security of personal identities.

 Even in the healthcare industry, which has sector-specific privacy legislation (HIPAA Security and Privacy rule, Accountable Care Act and Population Health), digital identifies are not sufficiently safeguarded.
 Breaches are commonplace, involving the compromise of millions of EHR records, including President Obama’s, e.g., Anthem, and identity theft is rampant.